LLNL/mappertrac/README.md

 ii.
 Place a Freesurfer `license.txt` in the repo directory (https://surfer.nmr.mgh.harvard.edu/fswiki/License).
 iii. `./container/build.sh`
 <br></br>
+Notes:
-Make sure to set `container_path` to the Singularity container's location.
+- Make sure to set `container_path` to the Singularity container's location.
+- If you are having trouble building the container, try branch `no_viz`.
+This will disable render functionality.
+- Alternatively, download the image [here](https://drive.google.com/file/d/1lh0_5GO6-7qIznjvIcSMY-Ua8iBpZ4DJ/view?usp=sharing).
 <br></br>
 ### Launch
 Specify parameters either in a config JSON file or as command line arguments.
 See <b>s_run_all.py</b> for parameter details.